-Good oral hygiene is more important than ever now because you may not be going to your regular appointments.
-Under normal circumstances, it is recommended to visit your dentist every six months for cleanings and exams.
-However, because you may be missing appointments, you should take better care of your teeth than before.
-Read on to learn why.
+Good oral hygiene becomes a priority during a lockdown since you may not be attending your regular dental appointments.
+During normal times, it is recommended that you visit your dentist once every six months for cleanings and exams.
+However, as you may be missing these appointments, you should pay more attention to your oral hygiene than before.

 Maintaining good oral hygiene is becoming more and more important as the pandemic is changing the way we function.
 The fear of the virus has made many people postpone their scheduled dental exams.
 Hence, efficient oral hygiene becomes even more critical as lack of it can have severe implications for your dental and overall health as it is connected to pregnancy complications, bacterial infections, heart diseases, or diabetes.

 Even with correct brushing and flossing habits, it is nearly impossible to escape from the effects of harmful bacteria if you are constantly eating throughout the day.
 Limiting food intake to three meals and two snacks per day helps keep your teeth and gums healthy.
 Including protein in your diet will keep you full and help you maintain a regular eating schedule.

 Sugary foods increase the risk of developing cavities, so one of the best ways to keep your mouth healthy is to eat healthy snacks.
 Good choices include nuts, raisins, dried fruits, fresh fruits and vegetables, cheese, yogurt, and dark chocolate.

 Avoid Aerated Drinks